cd0g05/Polaris/README.md

 # Polaris
-A discord bot that has many functions, and also a chance to randomly disagree with a user
+A discord bot that has many functions and fun commands, and also a chance to randomly respond to the user with a quip, poem, philosophical observation, and much more.